 \section{Summary and further questions}

-We briefly discuss some of the main results in this article and post some some relevant and motivating questions.
+We briefly discuss some of the main results in this article and pose some relevant and motivating questions.

-The novel contributions of this article are from Sections~\ref{sec:socle-IS}, \ref{sec:alg-observations} and \ref{sec:Gor-inv}.
-In Section~\ref{sec:socle-IS} we first showed in an elementary combinatorial way Observation~\ref{obs:I=J}, that every zero-dimensional monomial ideal $I$ can be given as the inverse ideal of the monomials contained in the docle $\doc(I)$.
-This is a property which is unique for monomial ideals.
-We then derived in a combinatorial ways the double inverse system and double ideal in Corollary~\ref{cor:X-inv-inv}.
+The novel contributions of this article are from Sections~\ref{sec:socle-IS}--\ref{sec:universal}.
+In Section~\ref{sec:socle-IS}, we first showed in an elementary combinatorial way that every zero-dimensional monomial ideal $I$ can be given as the inverse ideal of the monomials contained in the docle $\doc(I)$ (Observation~\ref{obs:I=J}).
+This is a property unique to monomial ideals.
+We then derived in a combinatorial way the double inverse system and double ideal in Corollary~\ref{cor:X-inv-inv}.
 These double inverse operators are clearly closure operators.

-We concluded this section with a new operator that is a closure operator w.r.t.~special partial order on the set of upsets of a poset in Corollaries~\ref{cor:closure} and~\ref{cor:zero-dim=closed}.
+In Section~\ref{sec:closure-op}, we defined a new operator that is a closure operator with respect to a special partial order on the set of upsets of a poset, in Corollaries~\ref{cor:closure} and~\ref{cor:zero-dim=closed}.

-In Section~\ref{sec:alg-observations} we proved algebraically that for zero-dimensional monomial ideals $I\subseteq J$ with $\doc(I)\subseteq\doc(J)$ must be equal in Proposition~\ref{prp:idealanddoc}.
-As a corollary we then obtained an analogous statements for cofinite upsets in a poset in Corollary~\ref{cor:poset-idealanddoc}.
-The other main algebraic result of this section is Theorem~\ref{thm:expandtomprimary} which the allows us, together with~\cite[Theorem 1.1]{A-Epstein}, to present any upset $U$ with a nontrivial $\doc(U)$ uniquely as an intersection $U = V\cap W$ of upsets where (a) $\doc(W) = \emptyset$ and (b) $V$ is cofinite.
+In Section~\ref{sec:alg-observations}, we proved algebraically that zero-dimensional monomial ideals $I\subseteq J$ with $\doc(I)\subseteq\doc(J)$ must be equal (Proposition~\ref{prp:idealanddoc}).
+As a corollary, we then obtained an analogous statement for cofinite upsets in a poset in Corollary~\ref{cor:poset-idealanddoc}.
+The other main algebraic result of this section is Theorem~\ref{thm:expandtomprimary} which allows us, together with~\cite[Theorem 1.1]{A-Epstein}, to present any upset $U$ with a nontrivial $\doc(U)$ uniquely as an intersection $U = V\cap W$ of upsets where (a) $\doc(W) = \emptyset$ and (b) $V$ is cofinite.
 We then noted that this mentioned uniqueness does not hold in the local case.

-The main result of Section~\ref{sec:Gor-inv} is Proposition~\ref{prp:P} which was obtained by explicit computations w.r.t.~the term order LEX.
-This proposition justified us to define the $d;k$-antipodal polynomial $p_{d;k}^{\vartriangle}$ of a homogeneous polynomial $p$, which then happens to be a monomial if and only if $p$ is a monomial.
+The main result of Section~\ref{sec:Gor-inv} is Proposition~\ref{prp:P}, which was obtained by explicit computations with respect to the term order LEX.
+This proposition justified us in defining the $d;k$-antipodal polynomial $p_{d;k}^{{{\blacktriangle}}}$ of a homogeneous polynomial $p$, which is a monomial if and only if $p$ is a monomial.
 This made it possible to present the if-and-only-if statement we sought for homogeneous zero-dimensional Gorenstein ideals in Corollary~\ref{cor:ann-iff-monomial}.
-Finally, Proposition~\ref{prp:any-f} demonstrated that the polynomial $P$ from Corollary~\ref{cor:IS-CLS} can be chosen rather freely.
-In other words, each homogeneous zero-dimensional Gorenstein ideal in indeed the inverse ideal of a singleton set of a fairly general polynomial that is obtained from the ideal itself.